justinhj/astar-algorithm-cpp/README.md

 It accompanies this A* tutorial: http://www.heyes-jones.com/astar.html

-Thank you @ScaryG for the C# port.
-This addition should work on Unity as well as the .net/mono platforms.
+Contributions:

+* @justinhj Original code and tutorial
+* @ScaryG C# port
-Thank you to @Rasoul for submitting the path to Bucharest sample
+* @Rasoul for submitting the path to Bucharest.
+Sample from Artificial Intelligence: A Modern Approach

-The CPP code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun", "War of Sonria" by PlaygroundSquad as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/

-It has also used in many University assignments and projects.
+* @sergiosota For fixing a number of issues related to memory management

 License
 =======